-The SCR for operational risk amounts to \in 2,310 thousand at the end of 2020 and is determined with the standard formula under Solvency II.
+The SCR for operational risk amounts to \leqslant 2,767 thousand at the end of 2021 and is determined with the standard formula under Solvency II.
 The operational risk is based on the basic solvency capital requirement, the volumes of premiums and technical provisions, and the amount of expenses.